HoGentTIN/infra-labs/assignment/1-cicd.md

 - Creating simple jobs and build pipelines
 - Running the pipeline to build and test an application, and to deploy changes in the application

-## Acceptance criteria
+## Assessment criteria

+To meet the standard, show that the following criteria are met:

-- Show that you created a GitHub repository for the sample application
+- [ ] Show that you created a GitHub repository for the sample application
-- Show that the application is running by opening it in a web browser
+- [ ] Show that the application is running by opening it in a web browser
-- Show the overview of jobs in the Jenkins dashboard
+- [ ] Show the overview of jobs in the Jenkins dashboard
-- Make a change to the sample application, commit and push
+- [ ] Make a change to the sample application, commit and push
-- Launch the build pipeline and show the change to the application in the browser
+- [ ] Launch the build pipeline and show the change to the application in the browser
+- [ ] Demonstrate that you understand how your setup works beyond copying the assignment instructions to an LLM and pasting the results to the terminal or your lab report
-- Show your lab report and cheat sheet!
+- [ ] Show your lab report and cheat sheet!
 It should contain screenshots of consecutive steps and console output of commands you used.

+In order to exceed expectations, implement one or more of the suggested extensions given below, or come up with your own.

+- Create a build pipeline for a larger application, e.g. this [todo list app](https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/your-application),
+- Upgrade your pipeline to a *Continuous Delivery/Deployment* pipeline.
+Try to configure the task(s) in such a way that a push to main would result in automatically deploying a new version of the static website.
+In other words no interaction on the jenkins server should be needed anymore to trigger the tasks/jobs.
+- Make the Jenkins configuration persistent, i.e. ensure that when you perform a `vagrant destroy` and `vagrant up`, the entire setup, including all the pipelines in the assignment are reproduced.
+(This implies that you first learned how to use Ansible in the second assignment!)

 ## 1.1 Set up the lab environment